Marissa Soroudi is a Persian/American contemporary artist who lives and works in New York City.

 The resultant work is a collection of experiences and experiments that take the shape of photographs, paintings, sculptures and videos that aim to express her understanding of the ‘other’, and through this a better understanding of humanity and of herself.

-The thread connecting my oeuvre is the primordial – the elements of the universe that existed at or from the beginning of time.
+The thread connecting my work is the primordial – the elements of the universe that existed at or from the beginning of time.
 This primordial energy is all around us and inside of everything that is alive.
-My art articulates and integrates the spiritual, sexual, mental and emotional into a unity of being.
-On this journey, my personal evolution is intertwined with my artistic trajectory.
+My work is always circling back to my spiritual and physical presence in harmony with nature.

 In my most recent work I employ sculpture as my medium to establish the connection between the human spirit and natural materials such as sand, water and trees.
 I fill my studio with different plants and branches for inspiration.
 During the course of this immersion into nature’s materials I explore themes of women and beauty in contemporary life.